TLeconte/multi-wspr/README.md

 # MULTI_WSPR
-multi_wspr, is a simultaneous multi-band WSPR receiver for AirSpy SDR
+multi_wspr, is a simultaneous multi-band WSPR receiver for AirSpy SDR + upconverter

 ## Features
 **up to 4 frequencies received simultaneously**